 Roddy Woomble was born in Ayrshire in 1976.
 During his childhood he and his family moved about frequently, living in France, England, and America before settling in the Scottish coastal town of Carnoustie where Roddy spent his teenage years before moving, at eighteen in 1995 to Edinburgh to study Photography.
 After spells living in London, New York city and Glasgow, Roddy currently lives with his family in the western isles.

 It was at University in Edinburgh that Roddy met Colin Newton and Rod Jones and formed the group Idlewild.
 The band have gone on to record and release seven acclaimed albums and three compilations.
 Two of these albums debuted in the UK top ten.
 They have released twelve UK top forty singles and have toured throughout the world, as a headline act, and also as support to REM, U2 and the Rolling Stones amongst others.
-Their last LP 'Post electric blues' was released in October 2009.
-The band are currently on hiatus.
+Idlewild took a hiatus from 2010-2013, but are releasing a brand new album 'Everything ever written' in 2015!

 In 2006 Roddy released his debut solo album 'My secret is my silence'.
 The record featured Rod Jones from Idlewild, Ailidh lennon and David Gow from Sons and daughters, and acclaimed folk musicians Andy Cutting, Kate Rusby,Ian Carr and Karine Polwart.
 It was produced by John McCusker.
 The album featured in many 'best of the year' polls, and spent several weeks at number 1 in the UK folk charts.
 The album was released in the US a year later on the 7-10 label.

 in 2007 Roddy was responsible for organising the LP 'Ballads of the book' a collaboration between Scottish poets and writers, singers and bands.
 It was released on the Chemikal Underground label.